ryanjcarroll/Data-Analysis-Portfolio/README.md

 * Using Pandas, cleaned the data.
 This included extracting ingredient names, converting various cook time formats to consistent numerical values, and locating HTML elements across multiple webpage layouts.
 * Generated charts of the most common ingredients, title keywords, and instructions using Matplotlib.
 * Analyzed distribution of recommended serving sizes and cook times, and generated visualizations using Matplotlib.
+* Analyzed pairs of ingredients which appear commonly together.

 ![Bar chart showing most common ingredient pairings in Allrecipes posts](https://i.imgur.com/8Bj57tA.png)